Mehta-g1/Bulk-Email-Sending-System/Tutorial.md

-## Chapter 1
-## Project Status
-User Authentication & Session Management
+## Chapter 1: User Authentication & Session Management

 Welcome to the **Bulk-Email-Sending-System** tutorial!
 In this first chapter, we're going to explore a fundamental concept for almost any application: **User Authentication & Session Management**.